tthorntone/AdNauseam-Wiki/What-µBlock-can-and-can-not-(currently)-do.md

 consider all feature requests, but I will implement only those which do not jeopardize µBlock's defining traits: lean, efficient and minimalist.

-Filters with the `$popup` option are ignored.
+~~Filters with the `$popup` option are ignored.
 At time of writing, I see 558 such filters in _EasyList_.
-Chromium comes with a built-in popup blocker, which can be enabled in the settings.
+Chromium comes with a built-in popup blocker, which can be enabled in the settings.~~ Supported in 0.2.1.0.

 Filters with the `$elemhide` option are ignored.
 At time of writing, I see 50 such filters in _EasyList_.
 The purpose of these filters is to disable cosmetic filters on